Frequently Asked Questions

 Q: How do we get started?

-- Ensure that all managers and supervisors support a Culture of Inquiry and are willing to invest in an ongoing process of improvement.
+Ensure that all managers and supervisors support a Culture for Engagement and Retention and are willing to invest in an ongoing process of improvement.

-Q: Why must we establish a Culture of Inquiry?
+Q: Why must we establish a Culture of Engagement and Retention?

-The similarities and benefits from working in a Culture of Inquiry are:
+The similarities and benefits from working in this type of culture include:

 1) a change in attitudes about learning and the use of knowledge,